 Tomatillos are as easy to grow as tomatoes; just be sure to buy two plants so that they cross-pollinate.
 Not surprisingly, I prefer them grilled like tomatoes—and have found yet another beverage use for their juice.

 Grilled Tomatillo Salsa

-3/4 pound bell peppers (about 2 cups when grilled and roughly chopped)
+2 pounds bell and/or Gypsy peppers (15 ounces, or about 2 cups when grilled and chopped)

 1/2 cup fresh cilantro, minced